Yazidis in Armenia: Literature

 In 1922, a Kurdish alphabet based on the Armenian script was created in Yerevan.
 Five years later, the first Kurdish alphabet based on the Latin script was created in 1927 by the Yazidi Kurdish intellectual Arab Shamilov and the Assyrian intellectual Îshak Margulov.
 Another Kurdish alphabet based on the Cyrillic script was created in 1945.

-From 1929 onwards, the amount of printed books in the Kurdish language increased rapidly in Armenia, and in 1932, a branch within "Armenian Authors’ Union" was founded for Kurdish authors who were strongly influenced by Armenian and Russian literature.
+From 1929 onwards, the number of printed books in the Kurdish language increased rapidly in Armenia, and in 1932, a branch of the within Writers' Union of the Armenian SSR was founded for Kurdish authors who were strongly influenced by Armenian and Russian literature.

 The Kurdish-Yazidi intellectuals Emînê Avdal, Heciyê Cindî and Casimê Celîl published their works in the famous Kurdish newspaper Riya Teze (The New Way), which began its publication in Yerevan in 1930.

-The first theatre piece "Qitiya du dermana" (The Medicine Box, 1932) was written by Heciyê Cindî, who dedicated his life to collecting material related to Kurdish folklore and publishing them.
-Wezirê Nadir wrote a second theatre piece, titled Reva Jin (The Abduction) in 1935.
-A few years later, Wezîrê also wrote a long poem titled "Nado û Gulizer", which narrated a heroic story about a young Kurd and his fiancée during the war.
+The first theatre play Qitiya du dermana (The Medicine Box, 1932) was written by Heciyê Cindî, who dedicated his life to collecting material related to Kurdish folklore and publishing them.
+Wezirê Nadir wrote a second play, titled Reva Jin (The Abduction) in 1935.
+A few years later, Wezîrê also wrote a long poem titled Nado û Gulizer, which narrated a heroic story about a young Kurd and his fiancée during the war.

-The most famous Kurdish novelist of this period was Arab Shamilov, who in 1929 published the "Şivanê Kurmanca" (The Kurdish/Kurmanji Shepherd), this is considered to be the first novel in Kurmancî to ever be written.
+The most famous Kurdish novelist of this period was Arab Shamilov, who in 1929 published Şivanê Kurmanca (The Kurdish/Kurmanji Shepherd), which is considered to be the first novel in Kurmancî.
 In this novel, Shamilov writes about his early life living as a shepherd and describes how he joined the Communist movement and participated in the Russian Revolution of 1917.